rodmonic/DragonWoodAI/README.md

 #### Success

 So after over 300 generations I ended up with a network with a score of 16.6885.
 We now has a network that could compete with, and hopefully beat, my rule based algorithm.
-Two of the outputs from the process are a view of how the fitness value changed over the 300 generations.

 This below chart shows us how the network approaches it's best result with the max fitness in red staying pretty stable after 50 generations with the average and the $\pm$ 1 standard deviation and the average taking a little longer to reach optimum at around generation 200.